 While you go about your day take time to tune-in to your senses at a deep and profound level.
-For instance, become more mindful of the food you are eating and how it is making you feel; or explore the smells of your surroundings; the sounds of birds singing; or simply spend time observing random things such as a plastic bag blowing in the wind or a light reflecting off a window.
+For instance, become more mindful of the food you are eating and how it is making you feel; or explore the smells of your surroundings; the sounds of birds singing, or simply spend time observing random things such as a plastic bag blowing in the wind or a light reflecting off a window.

 Consciously tune-in to all these sensory experiences and then contemplate what it all means and how you can use these experiences to help you find the answers you are searching for.

 Take time to relax and enjoy the simple pleasures that we typically all take for granted.
 For instance just spend time listening to music, watching a funny movie, laughing with friends, playing with animals, or whatever else helps you relax and enjoy life to the fullest.
-Within these moments there is no pressure to search for answers, however it is typically within these moments that inspiration can strike.
+Within these moments there is no pressure to search for answers, however, it is typically within these moments that inspiration can strike.

 Track Your Dreams

 Dreams are mysterious and wonderous.
-We don’t fully as yet understand them from a scientific perspective, however what we do know is that they can hold answers to the questions you are searching for.
+We don’t fully as yet understand them from a scientific perspective, however, what we do know is that they can hold answers to the questions you are searching for.

 Spend time tracking your dreams by keeping a dream journal beside your bed.
-Within every dream there will be interesting insights that often will make absolutely no sense at all.
+Within every dream, there will be interesting insights that often will make absolutely no sense at all.
 However, if you keep an open mind you can potentially turn these experiences into concrete ideas that can help you achieve your desired objectives.

 Play Children’s Games

 Have you ever watched kids playing all sorts of made-up games at the playground?
 They are just so carefree and happy.
-As adults we don’t typically get involved in children’s games, however maybe it’s time we did.
+As adults we don’t typically get involved in children’s games, however, maybe it’s time we did.
 Putting yourself into a child’s gameworld can help you relax and free your mind to think about your life and circumstances in a very different way.

-Absorb Yourself in Your Passions
+Absorb Yourself into Your Passions